MicrosoftDocs/well-architected/well-architected/cost/provision-webapps.md

 ## App Service cost

 App Service plans are billed on a per second basis.
 If your solution includes several App Service apps, consider deploying them to separate App Service plans.
-This approach enables you to scale them independently because they run on separate instances.
+This approach enables you to scale apps independently because they run on separate instances.
 This approach saves unnecessary cost.

 Azure App Service supports two types of TLS/SSL connections: Server Name Indication (SNI) TLS/SSL Connections and IP Address TLS/SSL Connections.
 SNI-based TLS/SSL works on modern browsers while IP-based TLS/SSL works on all browsers.
 If your business requirements allow, use SNI-based TLS/SSL instead of IP-based TLS/SSL.
-There's no charge for SNI-based.
+There's no charge for SNI-based TLS/SSL.
 IP-based TLS/SSL incurs a cost per connection.

 For more information, see SSL Connections in [App Service pricing](https://azure.microsoft.com/pricing/details/app-service/windows/) for details.